 Your school may already have detailed guidelines regarding the structure and format of your document.
 Please check with your Dean’s office and/or its thesis/dissertation website.

-To check your PDF properties to see if it meets all requirements, in Adobe Acrobat, under File, select Properties.
+To check your PDF properties to see if it meets all requirements, in Adobe Acrobat Reader, under File, select Properties.
 Check that the document includes the following properties

 Image files should be included in the main PDF, by inserting JPEG files in the document.